Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 Investigational Medicine – What It Is & Why It’s Necessary

 I’m a medical doctor who has been involved in investigational medicine since 2007.
 Investigational medicine means I review all of the research that’s been done on neurodegenerative diseases and I use my knowledge of the human body and clinical experience to connect the dots between the many research studies.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Each study has its own purpose and conclusions, etc. When we put those conclusions together and connect those dots…this reveals a new set of hypotheses that could lead to groundbreaking research in a new direction.